CASE + Wiki

 (-) Cons

-• Documentation is text-based - it is not possible to manage relationships between artifacts or export the data
+• Documentation is text-based—it is not possible to manage relationships between artifacts or export data.

-• Every time a diagram is changed, it needs to be exported and updated in all pages
+• Every time a diagram changes, it needs to be exported and updated across all pages.

-• This is often solved by using plugins to draw diagrams directly in the wiki, but this approach will not work for models created in the CASE tool
+• This is often addressed by using plugins to draw diagrams directly in the wiki, but this approach does not work for models created in a CASE tool.

 Hybrid Approach

-The previous comparison shows that selecting either approach comes with significant disadvantages, as each method excels only in a specific area.
-But what if they could be combined so that the advantages would remain and the disadvantages would vanish?
-This could be possible if each tool was used only to do what it was designed for: CASE for modeling, wiki for documenting and collaboration.
-The resulting hybrid approach will then have the following characteristics:
+The previous comparison shows that selecting either approach comes with significant disadvantages, as each method excels only in one specific area.
+But what if they could be combined so that the advantages remain while the disadvantages vanish?
+This is possible if each tool is used only for what it was designed to do: CASE for modeling, and a wiki for documentation and collaboration.
+The resulting hybrid approach then has the following characteristics:

 1. Agility

-• Easy to access by anyone, no software installation needed
+• Easy to access for anyone, no software installation needed.

 2. Collaboration